khansaadbinhasan/khansaadbinhasan.github.io/_posts/2019-02-08-What-are-Quantum-Computers?.md

 Einstein_Sun_light_Gravity.png

 Quantum entanglement has been demonstrated experimentally with photons, neutrinos, electrons, molecules as large as buckyballs, and even small diamonds.
 The utilization of entanglement in communication and computation is a very active area of research.
+Here is a [good video](https://www.youtube.com/watch?time_continue=99&v=IOYyCHGWJq4) that explains both quantum entanglement and quantum superposition clearly.

-Even though quantum entanglement seems strange it still works and that is what matters when it comes to quantum computers, There have been many experiments that prove that quantum entanglement does exist and a chinese satellite (called Micius) was sent in 2011 to facilitate communication using quantum entanglement, and a [video conference call](https://www.sciencenews.org/article/quantum-video-chat-links-scientists-two-different-continents) was conducted in 2017.With the above information in mind we can now proceed further to understand how the internal of quantum computers work.
+Even though quantum entanglement seems strange it still works and that is what matters when it comes to quantum computers, There have been many experiments that prove that quantum entanglement does exist and a chinese satellite (called Micius) was sent in 2011 to facilitate communication using quantum entanglement, and a [video conference call](https://www.sciencenews.org/article/quantum-video-chat-links-scientists-two-different-continents) was conducted in 2017.
+With the above information in mind we can now proceed further to understand how the internal of quantum computers work.
 We will start with information storage and retreival and see how computations may be performed using quantum effects, We then see how these tools are put together to make quantum logic gates, these gates can then be combined to perform even more complex calculations.
 We can then put layers of abstraction and finally arrive at the final model of a quantum computer.

 ### Qubits

 In classical computers the information is stored in the form of bits, These **bi**nary digi**ts** can represent 0 or 1 states, We have developed quite sophisticated system just by using this simple form of storage but we can still do a lot better with a **Qu**antum **bit**, Unlike bits which can only store 0s and 1s qubits can store a third and very important state that is the superposition of 0 and 1.
 This superposition of states is what helps a quantum computers do things that a classical computer may not be able to do.
 When a qubit is in one of the superposition states, it can be said to be in both 0 and 1 states at the same time but this is hardly the case.
 For example consider you move 3m North and then 4m West, now you are 5m in the North-West Direction or you are in a superposition of North and West.
 To put it another way- "You are in north and west at the same time!", It doesn't sound so delicious anymore does it?
-The same is with superposition of quantum states, Even though a qubit is not in any of 1 or 0 state but it is in say 60% 1 state and 40% 0 state, Hence it is in the superposition of two states at once?
+The same is with superposition of quantum states, Even though a qubit is not in any of 1 or 0 state but it is in say 60% 1 state and 40% 0 state, Hence it is in the superposition of two states at once.

-Why does it matter that a qubit is in a superposition of two states though?
+Here is a good answer that explains [how qubits can hold both 0 and 1 at the same time?](https://www.quora.com/How-can-a-qubit-hold-0-and-1-at-same-time)

 A Qubit is generally made up of silicon and phosphorus and sometimes of photon!
-People are also trying to exploit the spins of nuclei to make qubits
+People are also trying to exploit the spins of nuclei to make qubits.
 But what makes a qubit special from a classical bit?
 The answer lies in the principle of quantum superposition.
-Let us consider and example- Lets say you have two bits now they can be either 00, 01, 10, 11 i.e, they can be in one of four states.
-Now consider two qubits, they can be (up,up), (down,down), (up,down) + (down,up) OR (down,up) - (up,down) {where + and - represent either coherent or decoherent superposition} as shown in figure.
+Let us consider and example-

+Lets say you have two bits now they can be either `00, 01, 10, 11` i.e, they can be in one of four states.
+Now consider two qubits, they can be-
+`(up,up), (down,down), (up,down) + (down,up) OR (down,up) - (up,down)` {where + and - represent either coherent or decoherent superposition} as shown in figure.
 Now assume that the probability of each of the above states is given by alpha, beta, gamma, delta.
-Now here is the fun part- The Qubit is not in one of these states but in a superposition of these states. i.e, its state is alpha\*(up,up) + beta\*().......
-Hence if we perform a calculation now, we will in effect be performing the calculation on all these states simultaneouly instead of each state individually, leading to remarkable improvements in performance of certain algorithms.
+Now here is the fun part- The Qubit is not in one of these states but in a superposition of these states. i.e, its state is `Alpha\*(up,up) + Beta\*((down,up)-(up,down)) + Gamma\*((down,up)+(up,down)) + Delta\*(up,up)` Hence, if we perform a calculation now, we will in effect be performing the calculation on all these states simultaneouly instead of each state individually, leading to remarkable improvements in performance of certain algorithms.

 veritasium_image.png

 One of the most impressive things about qubits is that, it doesn't take much to increase the computation power.
 So for example you wanted to double the computation power of the above system to represent 8-states, Now to do this we can only add one more qubit resulting in the doubling of the number of represented states.
-Now lets say we need to represent the above system with classical bits, to do this we would need four individual states(composed of bits), now two double it i.e, represent 8-states we need double the states i.e, 4 more representations.
+Now lets say we need to represent the above system with classical bits, to do this we would need four individual states(composed of bits), now to double it i.e, represent 8-states we need double the states i.e, 4 more representations.
 So, in order to double the computation power of a classical computer we would need to double its size.
-But it is impractical with- say a supercomputer which are already huge.
+But it is impractical with- say supercomputers which are already huge.
 But with quantum computers you can get away by only adding one qubit.

 Even though, in principle we can perform these operations simultaneously, it is not possible for us to measure these states, since superposition breaks as soon as we measure the states.
-Hence in effect we can only get one answer and if we measure a qubit we are most likely to end up with a random answer which is not going to be useful.
-To counter this, we devise algorithms in such a way that the wrong states interfere and cancel each other while the right answer is promoted by interference.
+Hence, in effect we can only get one answer and if we measure a qubit we are most likely to end up with a random answer which is not going to be useful.
+To counter this, we devise algorithms in such a way that the wrong states interfere and cancel each other while the right answer is promoted by interference(as is done in shor's algorithm).
 And in the end we are left with only the right answer.
-This can be done by <name the algo>
+This can be done by [Quantum Fourier Transform](https://en.wikipedia.org/wiki/Quantum_Fourier_transform).
+Here is a [great video](https://www.youtube.com/watch?v=wUwZZaI5u0c) to understand how quantum algorithms work.

-Bloch_sphere.jpg

-Quantum computers can be represented by a bloch sphere- A bloch sphere is a sphere that can represent the superposition of states(give more formal def).
-The north pole on a bloch sphere represents a 0 while the south pole represents a 1.
-Any intermediate point on the sphere represents a superposition of states- ....give equations.....

 ### Information Storage and Retreival

-One of the most important things that a computing machine does is reading and writing data(since if it is possible it can do anything refer to turing machine).
+One of the most important things that a computing machine does is reading and writing data since if it is possible it can do anything as shown by [Alan Turing](https://en.wikipedia.org/wiki/Turing_machine).
+The concept of Turing Machine has been taken further for Quantum Computers and [Quantum Turing Machines](https://en.wikipedia.org/wiki/Quantum_Turing_machine) have been proposed.
 Let us understand how a quantum computer reads and writes data.

-Qubits are embedded in transistors, now all qubits have energy lets say we have an electron in down state, then it will have low energy, now with a precise microwave(precise means at the right place with the right frequency) we can give that electron enough energy to make it spin in the up direction.
-This will result in a change of voltage in the transistor and we can now say on the base of it, that it has indeed increased .Hence we have changed the state of a qubit from 0 to 1 and we have now successfully written to a qubit.
+Qubits are embedded among transistors, now all qubits have energy, lets say we have an electron in down state, then it will have low energy, now with a precise microwave(precise means at the right place with the right frequency) we can give that electron enough energy to make it spin in the up direction.
+This will result in a change of voltage in the transistor and we can now say on the base of it, that it has indeed increased.
+Hence we have changed the state of a qubit from 0 to 1 and we have now successfully written to a qubit.

-that_transistor.jpg

 Reading from a qubit is similar but we have to keep in mind that it is not so easy, We cannot just have a good microwave generator and read/write from/into qubits.
 Since at room temperature, there is too much energy for a quantum particle and it will generate random patterns, but we need very precise patterns, so we need to cool the substance down to almost zero kelvin so we can record the qubit data.

-### Quantum logic

-Now we have a good enough picture about the physics behind the quantum computers and the physical structure of a quantum computer.
-We are now ready to move ahead with quantum logic.
-We will not be further considering the physical model but instead in this section we shall develop what are know as quantum logic gates.
-These logic gates can perform operations on qubit states and are a very good model to hide unnecessary details while writing programs for quantum computers.

-There are many gates available for quantum computers such as give, names, of, gates.
-But as in the case of classical computers we only need a few universal gates that can represent all the other gates(for classical computers we have NAND/NOR gates).
-In quantum computers these gates are Hadamard gate, Toffoli gate and CNOT gate.
-Before we look at these gates, it is important to note that quantum gates are reversible i.e, you can get the output from the input and the input from the output.
-There aren't any gates that are reversible in case of classical computers except NOT gate.
-So for example- we have a 1 as input then we get 0 as the output, and if we have a 0 as the output we know that 1 must be the input.

-Explain CNOT gate
-CNOT_gate.png
-CNOT_gate_table.png

-Explain Hadamard gate
-Hadamard_gate.png
-Hadamard_gate_table.png

-Explain Toffoli gate
-Toffoli_gate.png
-Toffoli_gate_table.png
+Here is a [link to a great video by veritasium](https://www.youtube.com/watch?v=zNzzGgr2mhk&list=PLkahZjV5wKe_dajngssVLffaCh2gbq55_&index=6) that illustrate the above in great detail

 ### The Big Picture